 - Head layout: Head facilities, like other utilities, vary depending on the sailboat’s size.
 Thus, we suggest you search for the following options:

-- Head: Select between dedicated head and portable head
+- Head: Select between a dedicated head and a portable head

 - Vacuum systems

 Step 3: Finding a suitable dock and sea to travel

 We suggest boaters look for a sea with stable weather conditions.
 You should pay special attention to the wind’s direction, as well as the tidal waves.

 It is better for boat operators to select seas with quiet water, calm waves, and surrounded by boating activities like Florida or San Francisco.